Next Start

 There are many different parts that make up the suspension system, and each plays a role in keeping the car in control and smoothing out the ride.
 Shocks and struts are two components that should be kept in good condition to ensure your suspension is working effectively.

-Keep reading to learn more about struts versus shocks, what they do and how to know when to replace them.
+Keep reading to learn more about the differences between shocks vs. struts, what they do within your car’s suspension system and how to know when to replace them.

 What Are Struts?

 Struts are considered a structural part of the suspension system.
-They are typically used on front-wheel-drive vehicles, although they are sometimes used on rear-wheel-drive vehicles as well.
+They are typically used on front-wheel-drive vehicles, although they can sometimes be used on rear-wheel-drive vehicles.

 A strut combines several suspension components into one assembly.
 The parts incorporated include shock absorbers and coil springs.
 The strut body connects to a steering knuckle attached to a lower control arm and ball joint, and struts replace the upper control arm.